top of page

 PHONICS

 We follow the Little Wandle Letters & Sounds programme.
-This term, children will be learning the first set of sounds (known as Phase 2).
-They will begin to blend sounds together to read and spell simple words.
+This term, children will be learning the next set of sounds (known as Phase 3).

 R.E.